ThorstenJohannsen/CaseStudy1/README.md

 ## Motivation

-My professional background is in Business Process Analysis, database development and process automation.

-This repository demonstrates how business requirements can be translated into clean and maintainable SAP ABAP Cloud solutions.
+This repository documents my transition from Business Analysis into SAP ABAP Cloud development and demonstrates how business requirements can be translated into maintainable, service-oriented SAP applications.

----

-## Technologies

-SAP ABAP Cloud • RAP • CDS Views • OData • SQL • Fiori
-Elements • Object-Oriented ABAP